emjogale/3-column-preview-card/README.md

 ### Useful resources

-- [Example resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/line-height) - This helped me for the line height.
+- [https://developer.mozilla.org/en-US/docs/Web/CSS/line-height](https://developer.mozilla.org/en-US/docs/Web/CSS/line-height) - This helped me for the line height.
-- [Example resource 2](https://www.freecodecamp.org/news/use-svg-images-in-css-html/) - This is really interesting article about the various ways you can use svg images.
+- [https://www.freecodecamp.org/news/use-svg-images-in-css-html](https://www.freecodecamp.org/news/use-svg-images-in-css-html/) - This is really interesting article about the various ways you can use svg images.
-- [Example resource 3](https://webdesign.tutsplus.com/articles/css-tips-for-better-color-and-contrast-accessibility--cms-34472) - This is an excellent article about how to easily improve the accessibility of colours.
+- [https://webdesign.tutsplus.com/articles/css-tips-for-better-color-and-contrast-accessibility--cms-34472](https://webdesign.tutsplus.com/articles/css-tips-for-better-color-and-contrast-accessibility--cms-34472) - This is an excellent article about how to easily improve the accessibility of colours.
 I found the bits about hsl colours particularly helpful.

 ## Author